 Some wrestlers who actually fought at this event twice were in a triple-threat match involving someone else.
 Namely; Chris Benoit and Kurt Angle (fought in a three-way with Chris Jericho at WM 2000 before competing one-on-one in the following year), John Cena and The Big Show (competed one-on-one at WM 20 before squaring off in a three-way with Edge at WM 25) and Cena again, this time with Triple H (competed in a one-on-one match at WM 22 before competing in a three-way with Randy Orton two years later).

-Invincible Hero: The Undertaker's track record at WrestleMania is likely never to be topped: he has never been defeated in any of the 21 matches he has wrestled at the event.
+Invincible Hero: The Undertaker's track record at WrestleMania is likely never to be topped: he was not defeated in 21 of the 22 (to date) matches he has wrestled at the event.
 Undertaker and Shawn Michaels pulled out perhaps 2009's Match of the Year at WrestleMania 25, 'Taker's first one-on-one victory over Michaels, and at WrestleMania 26 they pulled out another instant classic as Undertaker preserved his streak and ended the 25-year career of Michaels in the show's main event.
 At WrestleMania 27, he survived three Pedigrees and a Tombstone from Triple H, then Undertaker slipped Hell's Gate on a sledgehammer-wielding Triple H, who tapped, ensuring the 19-0 streak lives on.
 Then, at 28, against Triple H one last time, Taker kicks out of The Tombstone, and reverses it to achieve the final score of 20-0.

 Just One Little Mistake: Attempting to give the fans a WrestleMania Moment, Brock Lesnar attempted a Shooting Star Press (a diving backflip splash off the top rope) at WM 19 against Kurt Angle.
 He hadn't performed this dangerous maneuver since his time in WWE's feeder league OVW, did not complete the rotation, and landed squarely on his head, but luckily ended up with only a mild concussion (and later became known as the Shooting Star Neck Breaker, Shooting Star Self-Piledriver, or Shooting Brock Press).
 Angle quickly led the dazed Lesnar into an improvised finish to the match.